Mezzo Secco (Partially Dry Monterey Jack)

 Consumers requested a firmer fresh Jack that would not get runny, yet was not as firm as dry Monterey Jack.
 A midway formula evolved, hence Mezzo Secco, and was offered for sale from May to October.

-At the end of World War II, when mechanical household refrigeration became cheaply available, Vella stopped making Mezzo Secco.
+Vella stopped making Mezzo Secco at the end of World War II, when mechanical household refrigeration became cheaply and readily available.